Md-Siam07/WooCommerce_SOAPrinciples/README.md

 ## Contact

-For any queries or further information, please contact the development team at [bsse1104@iit.du.ac.bd].
+For any queries or further information, please contact the developer at [bsse1104@iit.du.ac.bd].